 Bottom Line: Choose What You’ll Stick With

-Both green and black teas are rich in antioxidants and offer benefits for people with diabetes.
-Green tea may edge out black tea in terms of glucose regulation, but both are far better than sugary beverages.
+Both green and black teas are rich in antioxidants and offer measurable benefits for people with diabetes.
+Green tea may have a slight edge, but both are vastly healthier alternatives to sugary drinks.

 FAQ: Green Tea vs. Black Tea: Which Is Better for Diabetics?